Mountain Karate’s style is traditional Okinawan Shorin Ryu.

 公 相 君 Kusanku

-Martial arts were a needed practical skill.
+In those days martial arts were a needed practical skill.
 Just as everyone needed to know how to grow food or to fish, how to navigate on the water and the land, how to repair their house or get fresh water, everyone needed to know how to take care of themselves and their family.

 To cultivate martial art skills they needed consistent practice, in a group.